df8-naufal-aldy-pradana/06-sparksql-dataframes/README.md

 5. run docker compose up
 6. type external-IP:8181 to access Airflow
 7. type external-IP:8282 to access Spark manager
 8. type docker logs -f docker-jupyter-spark-1, if want to access jupyter notebook.
-This command will generate access token.
-Copy that to external-IP:8888
+This command will generate access token, copy the generated link with access token behind it to the web url to open jupyter notebook.
+9. go to /spark/resources/mynotebooks:/home/jovyan/work/mynotebooks/ directory on jupyter notebook [NB: Kindly do this step if I havent finished the orchestration workflow, currently working on it, will delete this notes later if I'm done]